BurningMUD/burningmud.github.io/help.markdown

 * Check the Auction House, which is located near the reception.
 Players may bid on objects put up for auction here.

-* [Player Sites](/player_sites.markdown) have some advice about gear, as well as databases of known items.
+* [Community](/player_sites.markdown) have some advice about gear, as well as databases of known items.

 * To learn more about gear and how it affects you, you should "identify" it.
 There are scrolls of identifaction at the magic shop, or spells for certain classes, and you can store items for in your item storage and identify items within it.